itversity/data-engineering-courses/docs/016 Solutions for Exercises on Basic SQL Queries.md

+# Solutions for Exercises on Basic SQL Queries

 * Validate Data and Review Data Model Diagram
 * Solution for Exercise 1 to get Customer Order Count
 * Solution for Exercise 2 to get Dormant Customers using Outer Join